-We have examined the applicable law, including the Industrial Development and Revenue Bond Act (Chapter 49, Title 15.2 of the Code of Virginia of 1950, as amended) (the "Act"), and certified copies of proceedings and documents relating to the organization of the Economic Development Authority of the County of Spotsylvania (the "Authority"), and the issuance and sale by the Authority of its \$25,745,000 Public Facilities Revenue Bonds, Series 2024 (Federally Taxable) (the "Series 2024 Bonds").
+We have examined the applicable law and certified copies of proceedings and documents relating to the issuance and sale by the County of Spotsylvania, Virginia (the "County"), of its \$42,110,000 General Obligation Public Improvement Bonds, Series 2024 (the "Series 2024 Bonds").
 Reference is made to the forms of the Series 2024 Bonds for information concerning their details, including payment and redemption provisions, their purpose and the proceedings pursuant to which they are issued.
-Terms used but not otherwise defined herein are defined in the Agreement of Trust dated as of August 1, 2000, as previously supplemented (the "Master Trust Agreement"), between the Authority and U.S. Bank Trust Company, National Association, as successor trustee (the "Trustee"), and as further supplemented by a Eleventh Supplemental Agreement of Trust dated as of September 1, 2024 (the "Eleventh Supplemental Agreement").